avaneev/prvhash/README.md

 `Hash` and at the same time all `lcg` values will be equal to -1, any subsequent continuous external entropy input of -1 will result in a stalled
 state: the hash function will produce the same hash value.
-This may happen if a precisely-crafted message is created.
-Various other very rare combinations of entropy input may also produce a stalled state.
+This may happen if a precisely-crafted message is created (e.g. with a SAT solver).
+Various other very rare repeating combinations of entropy input may also produce a stalled state.

 To avoid stalled state, only the higher part of the `lcg` should be augmented: this obviously offers a lot less control over the internal state of the core